 The practical skills unit is worth 25% of the final mark.
-Students complete two practicals from a list of prescribed practicals.
-This is carried out in class.
-An external exam will include questions set in a practical context.
+Students complete two practical tasks from a list of prescribed practicals.
+This is carried out in class and will last 2 hours.
+An external exam will include questions set in a practical context and will last 1 hour and 15 minutes.

 Physics GCSE is assessed by CCEA in 2 terminal, written papers, each lasting 1 hour and 30 minutes.
-In addition, there is a 1 hour 15 minute assessment of Practical Skills.
+Where can I get more information?